• Default font size

 (ii) send a crossed cheque made payable to "The Government of the Hong Kong Special Administrative Region" or "The Government of the HKSAR" to the Collector of Stamp Revenue; or

-(iii) visit the Inspection Section on 3/F of the Inland Revenue Centre in person and request the issue of a demand note with QR Code for payment of the HAT via the Faster Payment System or for payment in cash at the Stamp Office, post offices or convenience stores.
-Please note that the daily cash payment at post offices must be below $120,000.
+(iii) visit the Inspection Section on 3/F of the Inland Revenue Centre in person and request the issue of a demand note with QR Code to pay HAT via the Faster Payment System, or pay by cash, cheque or EPS at post offices, or pay at convenience stores.
+Please note that the daily cash payment at post offices must be below $120,000, while cash payment up to $5,000 per transaction is accepted at convenience stores.

 back to top